Mikeblanchard/Covid_Project/README.md

 #### Description of preliminary feature engineering & preliminary feature selection:

 For our Machine Leaning Model, we will be using a supervised machine learning model on the final DataFrame preprocessed in the steps above.
-Prior to executing our analysis, our data required furthur feature engineering:
+Prior to executing our analysis, our data required further feature engineering:

 ##### Preliminary Feature Engineering

 The target feature that we have selected for our Machine Learning Analysis is "Total Deaths Per Million".

-Since this variable is continuous, we used that Pandas .cut() function to bucket the data into three possible outcomes so that it is compatible with our machine learning algorythm:
+Since this variable is continuous, we used that Pandas .cut() function to bucket the data into three possible outcomes so that it is compatible with our machine learning algorithm:

   - Total Deaths Per Million 0 - 1000 = "low" Deaths per Million
   - Total Deaths Per Million 1000 - 2000 = "moderate" Deaths per Million